-The Birth of REMUS
+The Invention of the REMUS AUV

 REMUS 100 surveys Glacier and remote fjord in Western Greenland.
 2012 July (A.Kukulya)